-How can you actively encourage customer loyalty?
+How to encourage customer loyalty

-Loyalty schemes can be quick and easy to implement.
-For example, coffee shops frequently give customers a little card that gets stamped each time the customer makes a purchase.
-After eight or ten purchases the customer gets a free cup of coffee.
-Could your business do something similar?
+Loyalty schemes can be quick and easy to put in place.
+For example, coffee shops often give customers a card (or ask them to download an app) that is marked each time the customer makes a purchase.
+After eight or ten purchases, the customer can claim a free cup of coffee.

 - Tell your employees what you're doing.
 They need to understand the reasons behind the scheme.

 Research conducted by Bain & Co suggested that a 5% improvement in customer retention could add between 25% and 125% to the bottom line.
-Do some simple calculations to estimate the financial impact.
-If you can improve customer retention, not only are you likely to increase your sales but you may also reduce your marketing costs.
+Do some simple calculations to estimate the possible financial impact on your business of a successful customer loyalty scheme.

 Derek is creator of The WOW!
 Awards, as well as an international speaker and author on customer service.
-He is the past chief executive of the Society of Consumer Affairs Professionals in Europe. ...
+He is the past chief executive of the Society of Consumer Affairs Professionals in Europe.